 - A. Single-Family Residential (R-1).
 This district is intended for detached single-family residential dwellings on larger lots, primarily within rural areas with historic established neighborhoods, but may transition to higher-density districts in the future.
 The district also allows for limited civic and recreational uses.
 Characteristics of lands zoned R-1 include open space, fields, farmland, and minor subdivisions in areas that are not conducive to pedestrian or bicycle travel. - B. Suburban Single-Family Residential (R-2).
-This district is intended for detached single-family residential dwellings on typical suburban lots.
+This district is intended for detached single-family residential dwellings on typical suburban-scale lots.
 The district also allows for limited civic and recreational uses.
 Characteristics of lands zoned R-2 include major subdivisions with curvilinear and grid pattern street systems with moderate connectivity between neighborhoods and commercial areas, as well as sidewalks and community amenities. - C. Old Town Residential (R-3).
 This district is intended for a range of detached single-family dwellings, two-family dwellings, and attached single-family townhomes within the Old Town area of Port Wentworth.
-While the majority of the Old Town Residential District is developed with single-family dwellings, this district allows for new two-family conversions and townhomes on specified streets and street corners.
 This district recognizes the Old Towns as a traditional urban village where infill or redevelopment projects may occur.
 Characteristics of lands zoned R-3 include established neighborhoods on traditional grid pattern street systems with sidewalks, or the feasibility of sidewalks, as it is a walkable traditional neighborhood. - D. Mixed Residential (R-4).
 This district is intended for attached single-family townhomes.
-The district also allows for limited civic and recreational uses, as well as single-family and two-family residences on smaller urban lots.
+The district also allows for limited civic and recreational uses, as well as single-family and two-family residences on smaller urban-scale lots.
 Characteristics of lands zoned R-4 include major subdivisions with curvilinear and grid pattern street systems with significant connectivity between neighborhoods and commercial areas, as well as sidewalks and community amenities. - E. Multi-Family Residential (R-5).
 This district is intended for multi-family residential buildings.
 This district also allows for limited civic and recreational uses, as well as single-family and two-family residences and townhomes.
 Characteristics of lands zoned R-5 include apartment complex facilities and denser townhome communities closer to goods and services or planned mixed-use village areas.
 Developments include sidewalks and community amenities.